 - Whether the Deceased maintained You, wholly or partly, before his death and the extent to and basis on which the Deceased did so (if the court considers it relevant);

 - Whether anyone else is liable to support You;

 - Your character and conduct before and after the Deceased’s death;

 - The conduct of any other person before and after the Deceased’s death;

 - Any other matter that the Court considers relevant.
 This may include matters in existence at the time the Deceased died or at the time of the final hearing.

 Get Advice First

 If you make a family provision claim, the Judge will decide who pays the legal costs.
-If a person is succesful, the deceased's estate will usually pay part of the legal costs.
-If unsuccessful, the Judge can order you to pay the estate's costs of defending the proceedings.
+If a person is succesful, the deceased’s estate may pay part of your legal costs.
+If unsuccessful, the Judge can order you to pay the estate’s costs of defending the proceedings.